jpdery/moobile-core-doc/Source/View/View.md

 Enables the touch interraction of the view.

-This method will enable the touch interraction of this view by swapping the CSS class from `disable` to `enable`.
-This will set the CSS style `pointer-events` to `auto` thus enabling touch events.
+This method will enable touch interaction by toggling the css class from `disable` to `enable`.
+This will set the CSS style `pointer-events` to `auto`, thus enabling touch events.

 #### Returns: